MicrosoftDocs/bot-docs/articles/v4sdk/migration/net-v3-as-skill.md

 Download and install the latest [Bot Framework Emulator](https://aka.ms/bot-framework-emulator-readme).

-1. Run all four bots locally on your machine.
+1. Build and run all four bots locally on your machine.

-1. Use the Emulator to test the skills and skill consumer.
+1. Use the Emulator to connect to the root bot.
+1. Test the skills and skill consumer.

+## Additional information

+The default claims validator reads the `AllowedCallers` application setting from the bot's configuration file.
+This setting should contain a comma separated list of the application IDs of the bots that are allowed to call the skill, or "*" to allow all bots to call the skill.

+To implement a custom claims validator, implement classes that derive from `AuthenticationConfiguration` and `ClaimsValidator` and then reference the derived authentication configuration in the `SkillBotAuthentication` attribute.
+Steps 3 and 4 of the [convert the echo bot](#convert-the-echo-bot) section has example claims validation classes.